Students for Justice in Palestine: Suspensions

 In February 2014, SJP at Northeastern University posted fake eviction notices throughout student housing, designed to look like the Israeli demolition notices distributed to Palestinians.
 The campus Hillel called the notices "a campaign of intimidation and fear".
-In response, the university suspended SJP from campus for a year and distributed a letter to students saying targeting and intimidation would not be condoned.
+In response, the university suspended SJP from campus for a year and distributed a letter to students saying that targeting and intimidation would not be condoned.
 SJP accused the university of suppressing criticism of Israel and collected a petition of 6,000 signatures in support of its reinstatement.
 The university reached an agreement with SJP in April that lifted the suspension in exchange for a semester of probation, during which SJP was required to elect new leadership.

-In mid-November 2023, George Washington University suspended SJP's activity on its campus after SJP activists projected slogans including "Glory to our martyrs" and "Free Palestine from the river to the sea" on the building of the Estelle and Melvin Gelman Library.
-In November, Columbia University also suspended its chapter of SJP, saying that the club, along with Jewish Voice for Peace, had breached university policies by holding unauthorized protests.
+In mid-November 2023, George Washington University suspended SJP's activity on its campus after SJP activists projected slogans including "glory to our martyrs" and "free Palestine from the river to the sea" on the building of the Estelle and Melvin Gelman Library.
+In November, Columbia University also suspended its chapter of SJP, saying that the group, along with Jewish Voice for Peace, had breached university policies by holding unauthorized protests.
 Within days of the Columbia suspension, the Columbia University Apartheid Divest coalition, involving over 80 student groups, reactivated (it had been dormant since 2020) and continued activism in support of a ceasefire, university divestment, and breaking ties with Israeli institutions.

-In the wake of the 2024 Columbia University pro-Palestinian campus occupation, UPenn revoked the status of its SJP chapter and Harvard suspended its Palestine Solidarity Committee.
-The University of Illinois at Urbana-Champaign revoked its SJP chapter's RSO status after seven people were arrested in connection with an SJP protest.
+In the wake of the 2024 Columbia University pro-Palestinian campus occupation, the University of Pennsylvania revoked the status of its SJP chapter, and Harvard suspended its Palestine Solidarity Committee.
+The University of Illinois at Urbana-Champaign revoked its SJP chapter's registered student organisation (RSO) status after seven people were arrested in connection with an SJP protest.
 The group may reapply for RSO status in 2027.